-Applications should be installed to folders in the Application Manager not directly to the Front Panel or subpanels.
+Manager not directly to the Front Panel or subpanels.
 For consistency, only Common Desktop Environment desktop components will install to these locations.
-Users may choose to rearrange their Front Panel, but applications should not do this without user consent.
+Users may choose to rearrange their Front Panel, but applications should not do

 Common Dialogs

 Use dialog boxes (secondary windows) to support user tasks that require detailed interaction from the user and that do not lend themselves well to direct manipulation in the main window.
 For example, you may not require a dialog box to support the task of setting a margin if the task can be performed by directly moving a margin stop on a ruler.
 On the other hand, you might require a dialog to support formatting a document if the task requires that the user specify several formatting options.